South Padre Island Attractions

 No trip to the island is complete until you see the great work being done for all species of sea turtles at the Sea Turtle Inc. Get up close and personal with these incredible creatures.
 Located north on the Padre Blvd, near the South Padre Island Nature and Birding Center.

-The South Padre Island Birding and Nature Center, covering nearly 50 acres, presents a microcosm of the rich habitats that contribute to this very special place.
-Dune meadows, salt marsh and intertidal flats are all represented here, along with thickets of native shrubs and trees that are irresistible to migrating birds in their season.
+The South Padre Island Birding & Nature Center, covering nearly 50 acres, presents a microcosm of the rich habitats that contribute to this very special place.
+Dune meadows, salt marsh, and intertidal flats are all represented here, along with thickets of native shrubs and trees that are irresistible to migrating birds in their season.

-Just north of the nature and birding center is the South Padre Island Convention Center.
+Just north of The Nature & Birding Center is the South Padre Island Convention Center.
 On the exterior walls are paintings by the artist Wyland.
 Life size sea creatures come to life in the magnificent style of Wyland.